-HEAR BETTER WITH TODAY'S HEARING AIDS
+HEAR BETTER WITH TODAY'S PRESCRIPTION HEARING AIDS

-Hear Better with Today's Hearing Aids
+Hear Better with Today's Prescription Hearing Aids

-Hearing aid technology has made significant advancements over the last several decades.
-Today's hearing aids use digital signal processing to filter sound in new ways that weren't possible with hearing aids only a decade ago.
+Prescription hearing aid technology has made significant advancements over the last several decades.
+Today's prescription hearing aids use digital signal processing to filter sound in new ways that weren't possible with hearing aids only 20 years ago.
 This technology opens the doors to many additional features that don't just help you hear better-they also make your life easier.

-In addition to adjusting for different listening situations and being virtually invisible, modern hearing aids offer many features that make them more convenient than ever to use, including alerting you to change the batteries when needed and the option to connect to other devices you use regularly.
+In addition to adjusting for different listening situations and being virtually invisible, modern prescription hearing aids offer many features that make them more convenient than ever to use, including Bluetooth connectivity, rechargeable hearing aids, directional microphones and artificial intelligence.
 If you've noticed a hearing loss but have been hesitant to look into hearing aids, continue reading to learn how much they have to offer.
 They can do more than improve your hearing-they can improve your quality of life.